corca-ai/adcio_android_plugins/README.md

 You can obtain the `sessionId` registered through `otherInfo: AdcioSuggestionInfo`.

 # adcio_agent
-Android library that provides a ADCIO Agent widget.
+Android plugin that provides a ADCIO Agent widget.

 ## Sample Usage
 You should make `<ai.corca.adcio_agent.layout.AdcioAgentLayout>` the space where Agent will be placed